 Nathan Lowenstein is a founding partner and co-Managing Partner of Lowenstein & Weatherwax LLP.
 He is one of the top IPR litigators representing patent owners in the country.
-Mr. Lowenstein has represented or is representing the patent owner as de facto lead counsel in over 50 IPR matters, and in those matters, Mr. Lowenstein is yet to have a case in which every claim-at-issue in litigation has been cancelled.
+Mr. Lowenstein has represented the patent owner as de facto lead counsel in over 60 IPR matters.

 Mr. Lowenstein’s IPR practice builds upon his extensive experience in complex litigation in federal and state courts, international arbitrations, and in appeals, including before the United States Supreme Court and the Federal Circuit.
 Mr. Lowenstein has been lead counsel in multiple patent litigations and is a veteran of multiple high stakes patent litigation trials all involving high stakes patent disputes.

 He has represented clients in numerous industries, including the semiconductor, smart phone, networking, medical device, TV broadcasting, video game, telephone headset, and bio-pharmaceutical industries.
-Mr. Lowenstein has been selected as a “Super Lawyer” in Southern California by Los Angeles Magazine each of the last six years, one of the youngest attorneys to be selected for this honor.
+Mr. Lowenstein was named by National Law Journal as a 2019 IP Trailblazer, one of just 27 attorneys nationwide recognized for the distinction.
+He was also named to the Daily Journal’s Top IP Lawyers lists for both 2019 and 2020, which identifies the top 75 IP lawyers in the state of California for a given year.
+Lowenstein was one of the youngest attorneys identified.
+Lowenstein has also been selected as a “Super Lawyer” in Southern California by Los Angeles Magazine each of the last seven years.
 Prior to that, the same magazine identified Mr. Lowenstein as a “Rising Star.”

 Mr. Lowenstein has a J.D. from UCLA Law School and a B.A., with honors, from UCSC.
 Mr. Lowenstein has been active in numerous local charities, public interest organizations and bar associations.